Azerbaijan at the 2020 Summer Olympics

 Azerbaijan competed at the 2020 Summer Olympics in Tokyo.
 Originally scheduled to take place from 24 July to 9 August 2020, the Games were postponed to 23 July to 8 August 2021, because of the COVID-19 pandemic.
 It was the nation's seventh consecutive appearance at the Summer Olympics in the post-Soviet era.
+For the first time since the nation's debut at Atlanta 1996, the Azerbaijan failed to win a single Olympic gold medal.

 Medalists

 Competitors

 The following is the list of number of competitors participating in the Games:

 Athletics

 Azerbaijani athletes further achieved the entry standards, either by qualifying time or by world ranking, in the following track and field events (up to a maximum of 3 athletes in each event):